The vast majority of people experience at least 3 major career changes and 12 job changes during their working lives.

-For those of us who are incredibly lucky or who have paid attention to their own priorities and interests, a job is part of a career.
+For those of us who are incredibly lucky or who have paid attention to our own priorities and interests, a job is part of a career.
 Typically, we don't think of it as a job, when it is something we love to do.
 It is "my work" or "what I do."

-Hopefully, when we make a voluntary or involuntary job change, we take the time to make sure the new job fits into our career path.
+Hopefully, whether we make a voluntary or an involuntary job change, we take the time to make sure the new job fits into our career path.
 If we don't, chances are good that we'll be in another job search sooner than we need to be because the job isn't a good fit.
 Which means we won't enjoy doing it, won't do it as well as we could, and may not be good enough at it to keep it for very long.

 The best solution is to take the time to think about what you "really want to do when you grow up..."
 If not now, when?